avvydomains/golang-client/DEVELOPMENT.md

 Run `python scripts/generate_contract_addresses.py` to generate `avvy/contracts.json`.
 This is then bundled with the package for distribution.

 If you are switching `AVVY_CLIENT_COMMON` you need to bundle again.

+## Generating records

+Again, the list of records is sourced from client common.
+To update this, run `bash scripts/generate_records.sh`